emptythevoid/flipperzero/badusb/save_to_flipper_poc/README.md

 This script has been updated to remove all the safety start-sleep commands.
 I do not know if it's possible yet for Powershell to close the serial connection before a large amount of exfiltrated data has been written.

 Demo video: https://www.youtube.com/watch?v=8d76Nod0DJE

+Credit:  Major thanks to @LupusE for the amazing re-write of the Powershell code!!